-Caroline Herschel began her life in astronomy supporting the work of her amateur astronomer brother William Herschel.
+Caroline Herschel began her life in astronomy supporting the work of her amateur astronomer brother William.
 She was working with him when he discovered Uranus.

 She became the world’s first professional woman astronomer, her salary provided by King George III of Great Britain.
 The catalogue of nebulae she produced brought her the British Royal Astronomical Society’s 1828 Gold Medal – the first awarded to a woman.
 She personally discovered five comets, and rediscovered Comet Encke.

 Working as a team, William and Caroline Herschel increased the number of known nebulae from about 100 to 2,500.

 Caroline Lucretia Herschel was born in the German town of Hanover on March 16, 1750, the eighth child of Isaac Herschel and Anna Ilse Moritzen.
 Isaac was a musician while Anna was illiterate and vehemently opposed the education of girls, believing they should work only at home.
 Anna objected to Isaac’s attempts to educate his daughters – even opposing violin lessons.

 Caroline suffered smallpox at age 3, leaving her face marked.
 At age 11, she suffered typhus, stunting her growth.
 Her father and mother believed it would be difficult for Caroline to find a husband.
 Her mother decided Caroline would become the family’s domestic servant.

 Caroline’s brother William moved to the English city of Bath, where he become a church organist, performed in concerts, and taught music.
 William wanted his young sister Caroline to have a better life than as their mother’s servant.
 He proposed to his family that Caroline should come and live with him in Bath, train to be a singer, and give concerts with him.

 In August 1772, William returned to Hanover and took Caroline with him to Bath, having agreed to pay his mother for a servant to cover Caroline’s many household chores.